indiehosters/dev-scripts/doc/getting-started-as-a-hoster.md

 make sense to dual-boot your laptop or boot from a live disk which resets on boot to make sure everything you do with IndieHosters data is done in a sterile environment.

-# How strict is this folder structure?
+# Do I have to use this?
-You can of course use any folder structure you want, as long as it doesn't change the format of each user-data folder, so that your customers can still migrate at will between you and other IndieHosters.
-However, the scripts in this repo do rely on `../infrastructure`, `../dockerfiles`, and `../hoster-data/orchestration/per-server` to be where they are in the diagram above.
+You can of course use any folder structure and scripts you want, as long as it doesn't change the format of each user-data folder, so that your customers can still migrate at will between you and other IndieHosters.
+However, you might find some of the scripts in this repo helpful at some point, and they (will) rely on `../infrastructure`, `../dockerfiles`, and `../hoster-data/orchestration/per-server` to be where they are in the diagram above.
+That's why it makes sense to create this folder structure now, and then continue to [deploying a server](deploying-a-server.md)! :)